RobinMicek/Simplyletters/README.md

 There is a script written in Python for testing user's signup for newsletter.
 You can find it at */app/tests/connect_test.py*

 **Newletters**
-* To create new newsletter go to the newsletters app and click on the plus icon, fill out the details and click on create.
+* To create new newsletter go to the newsletters tab and click on the plus icon, fill out the details and click on create.

 ![New Newsletter](/img/newsletter-new.png)

-* You will be redirected back to the page with all newsletter, click on the newly created newsletter and add paragraphs.
+* You will be redirected back to the page with all newsletters, click on the newly created newsletter and add paragraphs.

 ![Newsletter Paragraphs](/img/newsletter-paragraphs.png)